 Free Seminar Dec.
 4: Changing the Future of Pancreatic Cancer

 Meet Dr. Lowy and Dr. Fanta at an evening of education, as they share the latest information and advances in the treatment of pancreatic cancer.

 If at all possible, your doctor will recommend surgery for your cancer.
 However, only about 20% of pancreatic cancer patients are surgical candidates.
 Most cases of fast-spreading pancreatic cancer are discovered after the cancer has already metastasized beyond the primary location within the pancreas.

-The surgical technique most used for pancreatic cancer patients is called the Whipple procedure, or a pancreaticoduodenectomy.
+The surgical technique most used for pancreatic cancer patients is the Whipple procedure, or pancreaticoduodenectomy.
 A complex operation for the most common, exocrine tumors of the pancreas, the procedure involves removal of the pancreas head and then the duodenum, the first portion of the small bowel.
 Sometimes the body of the pancreas and nearby lymph nodes may be removed, as well.
 It takes several hours because there are a number of blood vessels around the tumor.
 In addition, the reconstruction is extensive as surgeons make new connections between the small bowel, the pancreas and bile duct (so that bile can flow for proper food digestion), and a new connection between the small bowel and the stomach.
-Following surgery, patients say in the hospital for one to two weeks.
+Following surgery, patients stay in the hospital for one to two weeks.
 Over the past 10 years, the operative procedure has improved to make this complex surgery safer.
 Patients have a shorter hospital stay and a faster recovery time.

 Other Surgical Procedures